ggpwnkthx/alpine-composer/README.md

 ## Requirements

 For the most part, assume this must be run on Alpine Linux.
-You can either boot a VM with the alpine-standard image, or it can be run inside an Alpine container
+You can either boot a VM with the alpine-standard image, or it can be run inside an Alpine container.
+If you have docker already installed, the one-liner script will automatically detect it and build your image using a docker container.

 ### Running from a Live ISO
 If you are going to run this from a a live ISO, keep in mind that you will need three times as much RAM as your expected build size since the tmpfs will be running from RAM.
 You will need a bare minimum of 4GB of RAM.